Nelagoney, Oklahoma

 Nelagoney is an unincorporated community and census-designated place (CDP) in Osage County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in eastern Osage County, on a hill overlooking Bird Creek to the north.
 The west border of the CDP follows Saucy Calf Creek, a north-flowing tributary of Bird Creek, which flows southeast to the Verdigris River northeast of Tulsa.

 Nelagoney is 6 mi southeast of Pawhuska, the Osage county seat, 22 mi southwest of Bartlesville, and 45 mi north-northwest of Tulsa.

 Demographics

+Education

+Nelagoney is zoned to Pawhuska Public Schools.